Cops Are Finally Being Disciplined—but Is Anybody Buying It?

 “This is outrageous.
 We were engaged in a non-violent protest.
 Stop arresting New Yorkers for no reason,” NYC Council Member Ben Kallos tweeted.

 Across the river in Brooklyn, one protester told The Daily Beast he was pushed over by authorities—prompting other residents to shout and swear at officers pushing them to go home past curfew.
-After a tense stand-off in which cops pushed people who had been peacefully protesting onto the sidewalks, at least a dozen were arrested and directed into NYPD vans.
+After a tense stand-off in which cops yelled at reporters and pushed people who had been peacefully protesting onto the sidewalks, at least a dozen were arrested and directed into NYPD vans.

 And in Buffalo, while there was a sense of accountability after the officers who shoved down 75-year-old Martin Gugino on Thursday night were suspended without pay, there was another sign of the rift between peaceful protesters and police officers as 57 fellow members of the Buffalo Police Department Emergency Response Team resigned in solidarity with the suspended officers.